-Upon passage of the Dingell Act in March 2019, the Integrated Plan has a goal to conserve 85,000 acre-feet of water by 2029.
+Upon passage of the Dingell Act in March 2019, the Reclamation, Ecology, Yakama Nation and YRBWEP Workgroup Partners have a goal to conserve 85,000 acre-feet of water by 2029.
 The overall conservation savings goal upon full Integrated Plan implementation is 170,000 acre-feet.
 Reclamation and Ecology are conducting an inventory of water conservation accomplishments associated with the Integrated Plan.
 Projects that count towards this goal must adhere to three parameters:

-- Begin in 2013 or later - Be an agricultural or municipal improvement project resulting in conserved water - Not be part of the Title XII, Section 1203 Basin Conservation Plan
+- Begin in 2013 or later - Be an agricultural or municipal improvement project resulting in conserved water, and - Not be part of the Title XII, Section 1203 Basin Conservation Plan

 To date, there have been 104 conservation projects implemented.
 Approximately \$89 million invested has resulted in approximately 50,000 acre-feet conserved (\$1,800 per acre-foot).
+Reclamation and

-Reclamation and Ecology have developed a draft project prioritization proposal for achieving the remaining portion of the initial development phase goal, which is under review by the Water Use Subcommittee.
+Ecology have developed a draft project prioritization proposal for achieving the remaining portion of the initial development phase goal is under review by the Water Use Subcommittee.

 In the Municipal Subgroup, Benton Conservation District (BCD) has been conducting the Heritage Gardens Low Water Use Program in Yakima County.
 In 2020, BCD conducted 36 site visits.
 BCD has noted an overwhelmingly positive response from program participants.
-Due to the Statewide "Stay at Home" order, BCD was unable to conduct in-person workshops and presentations.
-The workshops were successfully converted to an online format, and BCD has reallocated funding planned for presentations to develop short information videos.
+Due to the Statewide "Stay at Home" order, in 2020 BCD was unable to conduct in-person workshops and presentations.
+The workshops were converted to an online format, and BCD has reallocated funding planned for presentations to development of short information videos.